User Community Service Desk Downloads

 • Materialized views

-Lineage for procedures (SQL, JAVA, or Python) is also supported.
-If a lineage was captured from a procedure, the procedure name is available in the lineage.
-Currently, the procedure name is displayed as a comment in the SQL code preview window.
+Lineage is also supported for procedures (SQL, JAVA, or Python).
+If lineage information was captured from a procedure, the procedure name is present in the lineage.
+Currently, the procedure name is displayed as a comment in the SQL code preview.

-Lineage from procedures and other Snowflake objects is supported only indirectly based on the captured queries in Snowflake’s QUERY_HISTORY table.
+Lineage from procedures and other Snowflake objects is supported only indirectly based on the captured queries in Snowflake QUERY_HISTORY table.

 Limitations